 The Roux Library is an integral part of the intellectual life of the college and seeks to educate students in developing lifelong, critical information-seeking skills through its staff, collections, and services.
-Students have access to over 175,000 volumes, more than 7,000 full-text electronic journals in over 100 electronic databases, access to 29,000 electronic books, an 15,000 item media collection that includes videocassettes, CDs, DVDs, and CD-ROMS, as well as a substantial microform collection of over 458,000 items.
+Librarians provide group and individual instruction in using library resources to students in Lakeland, Orlando, and Ocala.
+Students have access to over 175,000 volumes, more than 7,000 full-text electronic journals in over 100 electronic databases, access to 29,000 electronic books, a 15,000 item media collection that includes videocassettes, CDs, DVDs, and CD-ROMS, as well as a substantial microform collection of over 458,000 items.
 Students may request items from nearly 54,000 libraries in 96 countries and territories in over 400 languages through the international online network of the Online Computer Library Center (OCLC).

-Unit of academic credit
+Unit of Academic Credit